Program Information

 Clinical Training

-Throughout the clinical portion of their training (a minimum of 12 months), students carry a caseload at the Marriage and Family Therapy Clinic, the marriage and family therapy program's on campus, state of the art training clinic.
+Throughout the clinical portion of their training (over the course of 15 months), students carry a caseload at the Marriage and Family Therapy Clinic, the marriage and family therapy program's on campus, state of the art training clinic.
 The center has five therapy rooms that are fully equipped with one-way mirrors and digital recording equipment to facilitate supervision and student learning.
 In addition, after demonstrating clinical competence in the on-campus clinic, advanced students will be assigned an off-campus clinical placement in a community agency.

 Required Coursework